CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 * `add watch Star Wars by next Wed`
 * `add watch Star Wars by 10 Oct, 9.30pm`

-If you need a task to be done within a specific date and time, you can specify it using `from` and `to`
+If you need a task to be done within a specific date and time, you can specify it using `from` and `to`.<br>
 Format: `add TASK_NAME [from START_DATE_TIME] [to END_DATE_TIME] `
 > If you specify the time but no day or date is given, the date of creation will be used.

 Examples: